openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

     value was set.
 - If the API fields are not getting set via IngressController Spec or Route Spec i.e. if `oc patch` is failing to edit values of the Ingress Controller or Route CR then check the openshift-apiserver logs.
 You can even run `oc explain route.spec.httpHeaders` or `oc explain ingresscontroller.spec.httpHeaders` to understand how to set the `httpHeaders` field.
-- Check [access logs](https://docs.openshift.com/container-platform/4.12/rest_api/operator_apis/ingresscontroller-operator-openshift-io-v1.html#spec-logging-access) of the haproxy if you want to check what HTTP Response or Request was set for the frontend and backend.
+- Check [access logs](https://docs.openshift.com/container-platform/4.12/rest_api/operator_apis/ingresscontroller-operator-openshift-io-v1.html#spec-logging-access) of the HAProxy if you want to check what HTTP Response or Request was set for the frontend and backend.

 ## Implementation History